mermaidpurse/wrapsher/docs/decisions.md

 enough to rely on DNS and HTTPS security to verify the source location is accurate?
 Does code-signing add any actual security?

+Maybe globals are kind of associated with a module (appear after a module statement, or when they're brought in as a module) and you can only bind a global in its own module?
+This probably has to be overridable somehow.

 ## Serialization

 For a variety of use cases, we should be able to round-trip serialized